Perturbation theory with quantum signal processing: Perturbation theory on quantum computers

 applications of $\mathcal{P}^{\mathrm{filter}}_{\varepsilon,\kappa,x_{\mathrm{th}}}$ and $(\mathcal{P}^{\mathrm{filter}}_{\varepsilon,\kappa,x_{\mathrm{th}}})^\dagger$ \cite{FixedPointSearch2014}.
 Note that expectation value of $V$ and $V\Pi(H-\epsilon_0)^{-1}\Pi V$ with respect to $\ket{\tilde{\tilde{\epsilon}}_0}$ deviates from $\braket{\tilde{\epsilon}_0|V|\tilde{\epsilon}_0}$ by $2r\mathrm{Re}[\braket{0\tilde{\epsilon}_0|V|0\tilde{\epsilon}_0^\perp}]+\mathcal{O}(r^2)$ and $2r\mathrm{Re}[\braket{0\tilde{\epsilon}_0|V\Pi(H-\epsilon_0)^{-1}\Pi V|0\tilde{\epsilon}_0^\perp}]+\mathcal{O}(r^2)$.
 It can roughly be bounded from above by $2r\|V\|$ and $2r\|V\|^2/\Delta$.
 We need to take sufficiently small $r$ to make this negligible.

 Finally, let us discuss the related previous works about ground state preparation.
 Ge, Tura, and Cirac \cite{Ge2017filtering} also consider how to realize filtering operations but with a so-called linear combination of unitaries approach which originates in \cite{Childs2017QLSP}.
 The approach requires $\log_2(d)$ ancilla qubits to implement degree-$d$ polynomial.
-Lin and Tong \cite{Lin2020optimalpolynomial} consider how to realize a filtering operation via QSP.
-However, they assume that the exact value of $\epsilon_0$ is known, which is not the case for our setting.
-We only know $\epsilon_0$ with a precision of $\delta_0$.
-O'Brien \textit{et al.} \cite{FTQC-derivative} uses QSP to implement a reflection operator $I - 2\ket{\epsilon_0}\bra{\epsilon_0}$, and uses the fixed-point amplitude amplification.
+Refs. \cite{Lin2020nearoptimalground, FTQC-derivative} use QSP to implement a reflection operator $I - 2\ket{\epsilon_0}\bra{\epsilon_0}$, and uses the fixed-point amplitude amplification.
 They do not perform a detailed error analysis of the protocol as we do in this paper; we expect that it would be more involved and that such analysis would yield a comparable performance to the method presented in this section.
 All of the above works give the cost in $\mathcal{O}$-notation and do not give detailed cost estimates as we do in this work.